 Although it can be challenging to convince your manager to increase an ad budget significantly, it is important to emphasize the benefits of boosting those well-performing campaigns.

 Lots of Sellers set monthly budget.
-Most of the time, they do not want to go over this allotted amount even if their ads are performing well.
+Most of the time, they do not want to go over this allotted amount even if their ads are performing well, and this is one of the biggest amazon advertising mistakes.

 However, this Sellers should increase their budgets so they can capitalize on the potential traffic on Amazon.